-Should it be demonstrated that infiltration is not possible then water should be discharged to a watercourse or a sewer with appropriate attenuation and treatment to ensure that flood and pollution risk is not increased and where possible betterment is provided.
+Should it be demonstrated that infiltration is not possible then surface water should be discharged to a watercourse or if this is not feasible a sewer with appropriate attenuation and treatment to ensure that flood and pollution risk is not increased.

-There are two rivers that run through the Parish, the Ter and the Chelmer.
-Both are prone to breaching their banks.

-All development proposals need to take account of the potential impacts of climate change and ensure the protection and enhancement of the natural environment, habitats, biodiversity and geo-diversity of the district.

-The map Environment and Parish Features on page 22 shows the areas in danger of being flooded at the time this document was produced.
-Advice should be sought on the most recent assessment of risk from the Environment Agency.
-Please refer to www.maps.environmentagency.gov.uk for up to date information.

-BDC will minimise exposure of people and property to the risks of flooding by following the national guidance laid out in NPPF/Planning Practice Guidance (PPG) together with advice from ECC as Lead Local Flood Authority.
+- 13.6.1 There are two rivers that run through the Parish, the Ter and the Chelmer.
+Both are prone to breaching their banks. - 13.6.2 All development proposals need to take account of the potential impacts of climate change and ensure the protection and enhancement of the natural environment, habitats, biodiversity and geo-diversity of the district. - 13.6.3 The map of Environment and Parish Features on page 43 shows the areas in danger of being flooded at the time this document was produced. - 13.6.4 Advice should be sought on the most recent assessment of risk from the Environment Agency.
+Please refer to: www.maps.environmentagency.gov.uk for up to date information. - 13.6.5 BDC will minimise exposure of people and property to the risks of flooding by following the national guidance laid out in NPPF/Planning Practice Guidance (PPG) together with advice from ECC as Lead Local Flood Authority.

-A sustainable drainage system (SuDS) is designed to reduce the potential impact of new and existing developments with respect to surface water drainage discharges.
-It should be used wherever possible to reduce problems with increased flash flooding after sudden rain, promote groundwater recharge, enhance biodiversity and provide amenity benefit, unless, following an adequate assessment, soil conditions and/or engineering feasibility dictate otherwise.
+13.6.6 A sustainable drainage system (SuDS) is designed to reduce the potential impact of new and existing developments with respect to surface water drainage discharges.
+It should be used wherever possible to reduce problems with increased flash flooding after sudden rain, promote groundwater recharge, enhance biodiversity and provide amenity benefit.